MalTool: Malicious Tool Attacks on LLM Agents: Discussion and Limitations

 \section{Discussion and Limitations}

-\myparatight{Text-code co-analysis} Our results reveal limitations of current program-analysis-based detectors for LLM-agent tools.
+\myparatight{Detection via text-code co-analysis} Our results reveal limitations of current program-analysis-based detectors for LLM-agent tools.
 These findings suggest that defenses may need to go beyond analyzing code or metadata in isolation, and instead jointly reason about tool implementations, natural-language descriptions, and their semantic consistency.
 In particular, detecting discrepancies between a tool’s stated functionality and its actual behavior may be crucial for identifying malicious tools.

+\myparatight{Runtime guardrails} Beyond detection, LLM agent providers can deploy runtime guardrails to further protect users.
+For example, providers can enhance agents by fine-tuning the underlying LLM~\citep{chen2025secalign} or redesigning the tool-selection mechanism to improve security against prompt injection attacks.
+As a result, even if users inadvertently install malicious tools with deceptive names or descriptions, the agent is less likely to select them during execution, thereby preventing their malicious behaviors from being triggered.

+Additionally, tool behavior can be constrained at runtime through security policies~\citep{shi2025progent}.
+However, accurately specifying such policies for a given user task remains challenging: under-specified policies leave agents vulnerable, while over-specified policies can significantly degrade the utility of benign tools.

 \myparatight{Dataset III and malicious-behavior instantiations} We acknowledge several limitations of our study.
-First, Dataset~III consists of real-world tools collected from public repositories, and a small fraction of them may exhibit genuinely malicious behavior.
-However, the consistently high false positive rates observed across categories and detectors indicate that misdetection is widespread rather than driven by a few outliers.
-Second, our attack instantiations focus on a set of representative malicious behaviors implemented using synthetic data and controlled infrastructure, and do not exhaust all possible attack instantiations in LLM-agent settings, such as multi-stage or long-horizon attacks.
+First, Dataset III comprises real-world tools collected from public repositories, and a very \emph{small} subset may indeed exhibit malicious behavior, as suggested by a concurrent measurement study~\cite{liu2026malicious}.
+However, the consistently high false positive rates observed across detectors indicate that misclassification is systemic.
+Second, our attack instantiations focus on a set of representative malicious behaviors implemented using synthetic data and controlled infrastructure.
+They do not cover the full spectrum of possible attack instantiations in LLM agents.